Join our Pilates classes today and keep moving.

 - How many people will be in my class?

-- So you get the most out of your clinical pilates program, we make sure there are never more than three people in a class.
+- So you get the most out of your clinical pilates program, we make sure there are never more than four people in a class.
 Individual sessions and smaller groups are also offered, and are a great place to start or as a refresher for more experienced clients.
 Discuss your needs with any of the physiotherapists at SMPC.

 - Will I be good enough to go in to a class?